-- Of course, the third person is someone I have known most of my life, my husband, Dr. Patrick Maloney.
-He has taken me on more adventures that you can imagine and for that I am grateful!
+I would want my husband, Dr. Patrick Maloney with me.
+He has taken me on more adventures than you can imagine and for that I am grateful!

-- My last guest, would be a “mystery guest”.
+Another guest would be a “mystery guest”.
 Have you ever known a person that you immediately liked?
 Right from the beginning, they just made you feel good inside?
 Have you ever thought about who your favorite friend is in the world?
 The one that every time you see them or think of them it makes you smile?
-That is the person would invite for my forth and final person to travel to Europe to one of my favorite cities in the world.
+That is the person would invite to travel to Europe to one of my favorite cities in the world.

 What photo will make the best souvenir of your adventure?

-I thought about each souvenir I have brought home from all my world travels: my Christmas ornament collection from each country I have been to around the globe, my wooden carved mask from Fiji, my hand made ceramic hot plates from Istanbul, my intricately wooden carved framed paintings from Peru, my bull statue made by the famous Chilean sculptor Sergio Castillo, my pottery from Bonaire, my Lipizzaner horse statue from Vienna, my terracotta warrior statue from China, my egg shaped pendant from Russia, my stein from Germany, my Moaii statues from Chile, my nesting dolls from St. Petersburg, my music box from Moscow, my ornate, handmade masks from Venice for carnival, my… and the list goes on and on…
+I thought about each souvenir I have brought home from all my world travels: My Christmas ornament collection from each country I have been to around the globe, my wooden carved mask from Fiji, my hand made ceramic hot plates from Istanbul, my intricately wooden carved framed paintings from Peru, my bull statue made by the famous Chilean sculptor Sergio Castillo, my pottery from Bonaire, my Lipizzaner horse statue from Vienna, my terracotta warrior statue from China, my egg-shaped pendant from Russia, my stein from Germany, my Moai statue and my bull sculpture from Chile, my nesting dolls from St. Petersburg, my music box from Moscow, my ornate, handmade masks from Venice for carnival, my… and the list goes on and on…

 BUT THEN, I was thinking, all those souvenirs are the old me, and the new me would want a photo of each of my travel guests, in front of a row of famous souvenirs from this city that we got to enjoy together.
 That way, I can remember what a true souvenir is and which one is fake.
 This would make the BEST SOUVENIR of my adventure!!

-Thinking of delicious foods that I can find here:
+I am thinking of the delicious foods that I can find here: